 - The funded ratio changes displayed above are for generic plans with allocation and liability profiles specified below.
 Results are market driven and do not incorporate any plan-specific effects, such as benefit payments, expenses, benefit accruals, or plan contributions.
 Funded ratio changes are sensitive to the beginning of the period funded ratio.

 - A liability-driven plan is one that is well along its path in a liability-centric approach to investing and has a large allocation to long-duration bonds to help reduce funded status volatility.
-Assumed asset allocation is 30% MSCI All Country World, 56 % Barclays Long Credit, 14% Barclays Long Government.
+Assumed asset allocation is 30%MSCI All Country World, 56% Barclays Long Credit, and 14% Barclays Long Government.

-- Liability profile is based on BAML Mature/Average US Pension Plan AAA-A Corp Indexes with average duration of 14 years.
+- The liability profile is based on BAML Mature/Average US Pension Plan AAA-A Corp Indexes with average duration of 15 years.

 Source: BAML U.S. Treasury Curve